SFSafeSymbols/SFSafeSymbols/README.md

 ```

 It didn't take long until [first ideas came up](https://twitter.com/simjp/status/1135642837322588161?s=12) to make these icons accessible in a safe way using a framework.
 And this is just what `SFSafeSymbols` does!

+Additionally, every symbol is documented in code so that lookups in the SF Symbols app (e. g. about available layersets, available localizations & the look of the symbol) are no longer needed.

 ## Installation